ansys/pydpf-composites/doc/source/api/select_indices.rst

 Select elementary indices
 -------------------------

-This module provides methods to filter elementary data.
+This module provides functions to filter elementary data.
-A layered element has elementary data points.
+A layered element has the following number of elementary data points:

 .. code::